atljoseph/snapr/Readme.md

 ## TODO

-- Improve Upload command (dir walking) and add new tests
-- Add Users to Snap Command testing and retreat the prepend as new dir
+- Test and document with PAM and Crontab (exit code 0 for pam)
-- Add List Command and tests
+- Add List Command and tests to list capture devices
 - Add Download Command and tests
-- Test with PAM and Crontab (exit code 0 for pam)

 ## Build